PhilRSmith/GuySnooper_StealthPlat/README.md

 ## Milestone Goals:

-- August: Basic; good feeling player movement.
+- 1: Basic; good feeling player movement.
-- September: Basic; Level structure for one level by the end of September.
+- 2: Basic; Level structure for one level.
-- October: Basic; Enemies and behavior by the end of October.
+- 3: Basic; Enemies and behavior.
-- November:Basic; Player mechanics such as pick-pocketing.
+- 4:Basic; Player mechanics such as pick-pocketing.
-- December:Basic; Prototype full level.
+- 5:Basic; Prototype full level.

 ## Dev_Logs are at https://caelumez.wordpress.com/